X Factor (Polish TV series): Presenter

 On 15 January 2011 Jarosław Kuźniar confirmed on Dzień Dobry TVN that he would host the show.

 Until the confirmation, many newspapers and web portals had speculated on who would host the show.
 Media2.pl reported that according to unofficial information Marcin Prokop and Szymon Hołownia, a famous duo of hosts of Poland's Got Talent were thought to take part in talks with the producers.

 On 11 January 2011 popular journal Super Express reported that two TVN24 presenters Jarosław Kuźniar and Marcin Żebrowski were fighting for the presenting role.
 Both of them are hosts of morning show You Get Up and You Know.
 The journal added that Bartosz Węglarczyk, host of TVN's morning show Dzień Dobry TVN and co-host of the season 1 finale of Poland's Next Top Model was also taken into account.
 Super Express quoted a person connected with TVN: In my opinion the final battle may be between Kuźniar and Żebrowski.
 It is not a coincidence that the latter has been recently on air more often.
 He has even hosted the New Year's Eve programme on TVN24.
 However, according to unofficial sources, Żebrowski was to refuse the offer.

 On 13 January 2011 wirtualnemedia.pl confirmed that Jarosław Kuźniar was one of the candidates.
 The news was also quoted by Onet.pl.
 Finally, Kuźniar was present at the pre-audition in Warsaw on 14 January 2011, which suggested that previous rumours were true.

-On 21 November 2012 it was announced that Kuźniar would not be back to present the series due to personal reasons and his commitments to TVN24.
+On 21 November 2012 it was announced that Kuźniar would not be back to present the series for personal reasons and his commitments to TVN24.
 On 13 December 2012, Patricia Kazadi was confirmed as the new presenter.
 It was reported that Marcin Prokop, Szymon Majewski and Agnieszka Szulim had also been in running for the role.